heptarch/heptarch.github.io/about.md

 permalink: /about/
 ---

 "Saxifrage" means "stone breaker".
-These delicate, five-petalled flower are the northernmost growing plants in the world.
+These tiny, five-petalled flowers are the northernmost growing plants in the world.

 #### Mission statement